Endorsements

 Bruce Covernton, 1st Team All-American, Weber State University, All-Pro & CFL Champion, Calgary Stampeders

-“As a college and professional football player I saw many talented players that would have literally been dead or in jail if not for football; and I personally saw the Arslanian coaches use their Value Based Life Skills Coaching Program to not only change lives, but save them as well.”
+“As a college and professional football player I saw many talented players that would have literally been dead or in jail if not for football; and I personally saw ERA use their Value Based Life Skills Coaching Program to not only change lives, but save them as well.”